Legal decisions may involve

 If a person has not designated a durable power of attorney for health care and is unable to communicate, doctors ask the person's next of kin to help make decisions on the person's behalf (see Default Surrogate Decision Making).

-Before doing an invasive diagnostic test or providing medical treatment, doctors must obtain informed consent from the person who is having the test or treatment (or the person named in the durable power of attorney for health care document).
+Before doing an invasive diagnostic test or providing certain medical treatments, doctors must obtain informed consent from the person who is having the test or treatment (or the agent named in the durable power of attorney for health care document).
 For consent to be informed, doctors must discuss the following in a way the person can understand:

 If the person agrees to proceed with the test or treatment, doctors ask the person to sign a form indicating that the person received the appropriate information.